esot321c/scaffold/README.md

 - **Event-Driven Monitoring**: The system uses an event-driven architecture for health monitoring and notifications, allowing for loose coupling between components and easier extension with new monitoring capabilities.
 Events flow through a central event bus, with standardized formats ensuring consistent processing regardless of the event source.
 - **Tiered Notification Strategy**: Notifications are delivered through a tiered strategy: immediate critical alerts, hourly digests for important but non-urgent issues, and daily summaries for routine information.
 This ensures attention is appropriately directed based on severity.
 - **Resilient Communication Paths**: The notification system is designed with multiple fallback paths to ensure critical alerts are delivered even during partial system outages.
 This includes cached admin contact information and dedicated emergency channels.
+- **BullMQ for Job Processing**: The notification system leverages BullMQ (backed by Redis) for reliable background job processing.
+This provides guaranteed delivery of notifications, rate limiting, automatic retries, and concurrency control.
+Jobs are persisted in Redis, ensuring notification delivery even if the application restarts during processing.
+- **Resend for Email Delivery**: For reliable email communication, Scaffold integrates Resend as the transactional email provider.
+This modern API-based platform offers high deliverability rates, detailed delivery tracking, and template management.
+Resend also provides easy integration with our notification templates and priority handling for critical alerts.

 ## Quick Start